madetech/handbook/team-norms/delivery_standards.md

 Every team is expected to practice Continuous Delivery from the first iteration.
 Deployments must be automated to pre-production and production environments.
 Automated tests must be run as part of an automated build cycle.

+## 5. Productionise Application

+Every team is expected to deliver a production-ready application from the first iteration.
+The team must provide centralised application and infrastructure logging, application exception tracking, application performance monitoring, and automated dependency and security upgrades.

 ## 5. Use Pull Requests

 Every team is expected to make use of the Pull Request workflow, and work in appropriately short-lived branches.
 Teams should not allow Pull Requests to span multiple days work.
 Pull Requests should be reviewed by at least one other person before merging to master.